FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 * If **all of the cards in your hand are shoi-fuda**.
 You must play the card that forms the lowest-scoring yaku that can be completed by another player.

-## *Dekiyaku*, *Sage* and *Shoubu*
-One a player has played their two cards—one from their hand, and one from the draw pile—they check the contents of their score pile to see if they have formed any *dekiyaku*, or 'built combinations' [出来役 - できやく, *dekiyaku*].

-Similar to the *yaku* in other games, *dekiyaku* are certain valuable combinations of cards that the players seek to assemble in their scoring piles.
-A list of dekiyaku and their point values are given [further down the page](#dekiyaku).

-* If a player has either formed a new dekiyaku or improved an existing one, then they must choose whether to call *sage* to continue the round, or *shoubu* to end it, as detailed below.
-* If this is not the case, then their turn ends, and the next player takes their turn.

 # End of Round and Scoring

 The round ends when all players have run out of cards in their hands.